AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-replication.md

 - [MySQL documentation](https://dev.mysql.com/doc/refman/5.6/en/replication.html)
 - [How To Set Up Master Slave Replication in MySQL (digitalocean)](https://www.digitalocean.com/community/tutorials/how-to-set-up-replication-in-mysql)

-Magento provides sample MySQL configurations for your slave databases.
+Commerce provides sample MySQL configurations for your slave databases.
 A simple configuration is provided with the `ResourceConnections` class `README.md`.

 The following is more advanced and is provided for your information only: